Davidsoff/openshift101/PITCHME.md

 - Unit of deployment
 - One or more containers

-Note: Pod is smallest deployable unit in OpenShift
+Note:
-Note: Pod can contain one or more containers
+Pod is smallest deployable unit in OpenShift
-Note: containers in pods guaranteed to run on same host
+Pod can contain one or more containers containers in pods guaranteed to run on same host

 +++